danylaksono/postgeese-starterpack/README.md

 - [Wei-Meng Lee](https://towardsdatascience.com/running-sql-queries-in-jupyter-notebook-using-jupysql-duckdb-and-mysql-3c53fbe40f8d) for the examples on JupySQL

 ## How to use
 - Download the data from [here](https://data.london.gov.uk/dataset/local-authority-maintained-trees), convert the CSV file to GeoJSON using QGIS.
 Name it `london-trees.geojson`.
 We can also use parquet, which is smaller in size.
+The spatial extension can also read CSV's using its GDAL driver ( see the docs for `st_read()` [here](https://duckdb.org/docs/extensions/spatial.html)).
 Change the code accordingly.
 - Put the file in the same folder
 - Fire up your Jupyter Notebook or upload to Google Colab
 - Have fun!